How is your Council Tax spent in the district?

 Council Tax pie chart

-How is your council tax spent by the District Council?
+How is your Council Tax spent by the District Council?

-The range of services provided by North Norfolk District Council, Parish Councils and Town Councils includes refuse collection, housing advice, benefits, recycling, planning services, street cleaning, business growth, parks and leisure facilities, coast and flood defences.
+The range of services provided by North Norfolk District Council, Parish Councils and Town Councils includes refuse collection, housing advice, benefits, recycling, planning services, street cleaning, business growth, parks and leisure facilities, coastal and flood defences.

 Council expenditure is split into two main types: